- Let's Get Started!

 - About Us

 Hong Kong is always committed to maintaining its status as a leading international fund management centre.
-Its combined fund management business reached $17,393 billion as of the end of 2015.
-Among different areas of the business, aggregate private wealth management including private banking and private client funds increased to $4,775 billion, even the global investment markets were in turmoil.
+Its asset and wealth management business reached $24,270 billion as of the end of 2017.

-Asset management is regarded as one of the most important parts of fund management industry, with assets amounting to $12,259 billion by 2015.
-To capture the fast growing wealth in the region, the number of corporations licensed for asset management in Hong Kong rose by about 10% in 2015.
-The number of staff engaged in core asset management activities increased by more than 4% during the same period of time.
+Asset management and fund advisory business is regarded as one of the most important parts of fund management industry, with assets amounting to $17,511 billion by 2017.
+To capture the fast growing wealth in the region, the number of staff engaged in asset and wealth management business increased by around 5% in 2017.

 Unit Trusts & Mutual Funds

-The total number of authorized unit trusts and mutual funds increased by 4.3% yearly, with the number of Hong Kong-domiciled funds rising by about 10% to 656 as at the end of March 2016.
+The total number of authorized unit trusts and mutual funds increased marginally to 2,205 as of December 2017, with the number of Hong Kong-domiciled funds rising by about 7% to 755.
 As one of the world’s leading equity funding centres, most of the assets managed in Hong Kong were in the form of equities.

 |Fund of Funds||1%|